timparenti/tzdata-meta/README.md

-Pull requests will *NOT* be accepted for a given timezone change until it has been proposed to the `tz` mailing list at [tz@iana.org](mailto:tz@iana.org), discussed as necessary, and committed to the `tz` development repository.
+Pull requests will *NOT* be accepted for a given timezone change until it has been proposed to the `tz` mailing list at [tz@iana.org](mailto:tz@iana.org), discussed as necessary, committed to the `tz` development repository, and (in general) released.